-Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you to perform the salary calculations with ease.
+Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you easily calculate the salary.

 It is a payroll document in which you can record payroll data for multiple employees along with a Salary slip prepared according to Indian rules of Employment, which includes provident fund and employee allowances.

 What is A Salary Sheet?

 A salary Sheet is a document that includes complete details of the amount payable to an employee for work done during a particular period.
-It includes details like basic pay, allowances, deductions, and overtime, etc. of employees.
+In addition, it contains details like employees’ basic pay, allowances, deductions, overtime, etc.

-A salary sheet or payroll sheet is the Human Resource document that a company uses to calculate the salaries of their employees.
+The payroll or salary sheet is the Human Resource document companies use to calculate their employees’ salaries.
 It is also known as payroll or payroll sheet.
-HR maintains financial records of employees like wages, salaries, deductions, bonuses, holidays, leaves, sick leave, etc. in Payroll.
+HR maintains financial records of employees, like wages, salaries, deductions, bonuses, holidays, leaves, sick leave, etc., in Payroll.

 Generally, Payroll is made daily for wages, weekly, biweekly, or monthly for salaries.
-It differs from one period to another as it is calculated based on actual working days.
-Thus, each month working days, overtime, leaves, and other variables are different for each employee.
+However, it differs from one period to another as it is calculated based on actual working days.
+Thus, each month working days, overtime, leaves, and other variables differ for each employee.